As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 How Much Is a Gun Permit in Mississippi?

 An applicant for a Mississippi Standard Firearms Permit (SFP) or an enhanced version (E-SFP) must be a resident of Mississippi and a minimum of 21 years old or at least 18 and a member or the military or a veteran.
-The E-SFP requires a firearms training course offered by an instructor certified by the Mississippi Department of Public Safety.
+The E-SFP requires a firearms training course offered by an instructor certified by the Mississippi Department of Public Safety and allows carry in more locations and is only available to residents.
 The cost for an initial permit is $112, with renewal fees of $72 or $52 for individuals 65 or older.

 Ready to Learn More About Mississippi Gun Laws?